darasus/ai-blog/content/introduction-to-java.md

   confusion is between Java and JavaScript; they are very different languages.
   Java is used to create apps and can be used to build everything from websites to robots.
+intro: >-
+  The history of programming languages is littered with abandoned ideas and failed attempts.
+That’s because creating a new programming language is a challenging process.
+Creating a language that has its own syntax, parser, compiler, and virtual machine is not easy.

+  It’s even harder to create a programming language that other people want to use.
+The Java programming language has been around for almost 25 years now, and it’s still going strong.
+There are many good reasons for this, but one of the most important is that Java doesn’t try to be everything to everyone.
+Its scope is limited, but its potential is vast.

+  This article will introduce you to the Java programming language so you can understand why it remains one of the most popular languages in the world today.
 ---

 ## Why is Java Still Relevant After 25 Years?